potassco/clorm/README.rst

 with the builder.
 Once a predicate class is registered the builder will use this class to try and unify against Clingo symbols.
 It also ensures that the fact base is built with the appropriate indexes as specified by ``index=True`` for the field.
-The the example, the ``driver`` field is indexed allowing for faster queries when searching for specific drivers.
+In the example, the ``driver`` field is indexed allowing for faster queries when searching for specific drivers.
 As with a traditional database indexing improves query performance but should be used sparingly.